 Total social security expenses

-Salary tax is withheld at a rate of 10%.
-Nevertheless, employees benefit from a deduction that can vary between RON 510 and 1,210 per month, according to the number of dependents.
-The deduction is complete if the salary is less than RON 1,950 per month and decreases for salaries spanning between RON 1,951 and RON 3,600.
+Payroll tax is withheld at the rate of 10%.
+Employees, however, benefit from a deduction which can vary between 510 and 1,210 RON per month depending on the number of dependents.
+The deduction is full if the salary is less than 1,950 RON per month and degressive for salaries between 1,951 and 3,600 RON.

-Anyone residing in Romania, regardless whether employed or self-employed, contributes to the general social security system, which protects against the risks of illness, maternity, disability, old-age and death.
-It should be noted that self-employed workers are covered by disability, old-age and death insurance, provided their average monthly net income exceeds 35% of the average gross salary, i.e. approximately RON 1,096 in January 2017.
+Any resident of Romanian territory, whether employed or self-employed, contributes to the general social security system, which protects against the risks of illness, maternity, invalidity, old age and death.
+It should be noted that the self-employed are covered by disability, old-age and death insurance on the condition that their average net monthly income is greater than 35% of the average gross salary.

-In regard to insurance for accidents at work, occupational illness and unemployment, such are compulsory for employees and similar persons.
-Self-employed workers can join on their own initiative.
+With regard to occupational accident, occupational disease and unemployment insurance, these are compulsory for employees and assimilated persons.
+Self-employed persons can join voluntarily.